davehobbs/draft-guide-collection-nodejs-loopback/README.md

 {"greeting":"Hello from LoopBack","date":"2019-12-18T15:59:18.118Z","url":"/ping","headers": ...
 ```

 Edit the `src/controllers/ping.controller.ts` file.
-Change the text of the greeting in the `ping` object in the `PingController` class from `Hello from LoopBack` to `Hello from LoopBack running in Kabanero!`
+Change the text of the greeting in the `ping` object in the `PingController` class from `Hello from LoopBack` to `Hello from LoopBack running in a microservice!`

 Save the change.

 The development environment watches for file changes and automatically updates your application.
-Point your browser to http://localhost:3000/ping to see the new output, which displays the greeting *Hello from LoopBack running in Kabanero!*
+Point your browser to http://localhost:3000/ping to see the new output, which displays the greeting **Hello from LoopBack running in a microservice!**.

 If your application is currently running, you can stop it with `Ctrl+C`, or by running the command `appsody stop` from another terminal.